mfirdausbn/workout-diet-tracker/README.md

 - **Dynamic forms**: Forms that adjust or update based on user input or validation errors, providing instant feedback and guidance to the user
 - **Interactive animations**: Animations for tabs, accordions and buttons that respond to user clicking

-### _React & Tailwind_

-We then used React and Tailwind, which complement each other in building those dynamic features.

-- **Reusable components**: Using React's component-based architecture, we built reusable UI components, which made our code modular and maintainable.
-We used Tailwind's utility classes to style these components in a flexible and consistent way, making it easier to achieve a consistent look and feel across our entire application.

-- **Rapid development**: Because Tailwind's utility classes provide a large set of pre-defined styles, we could quickly build UI components without having to write custom CSS.
-This saved us time and allowed us to focus on building functionality rather than tweaking CSS styles.

-- **Responsive design**: Tailwind's responsive utility classes, combined with React's ability to conditionally render components based on state, makes it easy to create responsive and adaptive UIs that work across the entire web applications.
-For example, we used a single Form component that shows different labels on different pages.
-We also used a single PictureCard component that renders either a horizontal or vertical layout depending on the state on the page.

 ### FrontEnd (React)